PedlarGames/pedlargames-content/content/tools/paletteswap/index.md

    - Select the target color you want to map to
    - **OR** use the Lospec importer:
      - Paste a Lospec palette URL (e.g., `https://lospec.com/palette-list/resurrect-64`)
-     - Click "Import" to automatically apply colors from the Lospec palette
+     - Click "Import" to retrieve colors from the Lospec palette
-   - Mappings are saved automatically
+     - Click a lospec color to assign it to the selected source color
+     - Click the target color picker to finalize

 4. **Export**
    - Click "Export Images"